There Be Mature Content Here

 He wasn’t looking at the pieces of my torn skirt.
 He was looking at his hands.

-I know that Pyx feels the same way about his hands that I do.
+I know that Pyx feels the same way about his hands that I do about mine.
 Our hands are cursed because they’re not always controllable.
 They don’t always do what we need or want them to do.

 I’d asked him to get my skirt off.
 He ripped it—oh good god, did he rip it—off of me.
 And as my clit tingled and my core dampened—both reacting to that intense display of Pyx’s eagerness and urgency—he’d asked me if he’d hurt me.